 In the years following his marriage, Amos earned a Masters degree at the State University of Iowa.
 He also taught school in a number of different states and communities, including two different Hutterite colonies in Montana.

 The family moved to Grove City, Minnesota, in 1972.
 Amos farmed for a number of years, then continued raising various animals until well into his nineties.
 He remained in Minnesota until his death.

 Amos was known for his curious mind, his love of reading, and his prolific letter-writing.
 He was fascinated by different cultures and loved talking to strangers and figuring out their national heritage.

 After Sara’s passing, Amos lived with his son Marcus and his wife Anna.
 He spent many hours writing a history of his life.
 These stories were compiled and published into a book called A Chirp From the Grass Roots.

 Amos is survived by his six children: Philip, of Newberg, Oregon, Marcus [Anna] of Grove City, Minnesota, Fred [Loraine] of Corn, Oklahoma, Rebecca [Rod Barbo] of Chicago, Illinois, Dorcas [Paul Smucker] of Harrisburg, Oregon, Margaret [Chad Koehn] of Cheraw, South Carolina; 17 grandchildren; three great-grandchildren; his brother, John Yoder, Jr.; and many nieces and nephews.

 He was preceded in death by his parents; five siblings; his wife, Sara; and one grandson, Leonard Yoder.

-To send flowers to Amos' family, please visit our floral section.
+To send flowers to Amos' family, please visit our floral store.